thundernixon/fix-gf-metadata/docs/2019-02-22-metadata-diffs.md

   - the "menu" subset has changed to the last-listed subset

 **Other changes**

+Needs redoing
   - adobe blank has incorrectly had the designer and category changed to defaults (I had deleted its former metadata file before running add-font)

+Seems good
+- Molle has been correctly relabeled as a "regular" style, rather than an "italic" style
+- Nanum Gothic has gotten corrected weight values (Bold was `800` and is now `700`, etc)

 ## Suspect updates